Vietnam.vn - Nền tảng quảng bá Việt Nam

 “In the coming months, we will be able to ensure free supplies of 25,000-50,000 tons of grain to Burkina Faso, Zimbabwe, Mali, Somalia, the Central African Republic and Eritrea,” Putin said.

-In its more than one year of operation, the Black Sea Grain Initiative has allowed some 33 million tons of grain to leave Ukrainian ports, helping to stabilize global food prices and prevent shortages.
+In its more than a year of operation, the Black Sea Grain Initiative has allowed some 33 million tons of grain to leave Ukrainian ports, helping to stabilize global food prices and prevent shortages.

 “They know exactly who is responsible for the current situation,” the US diplomat said on July 27 during a visit to New Zealand, referring to leaders on the “dark continent.”
 “My expectation is that Russia will hear this clearly from its African partners.”

-The two-day summit in Putin's hometown of Saint Petersburg is being watched by the West as a test of the Russian leader's support in Africa despite the international isolation Moscow has suffered since its military intervention in Ukraine last February .
+The two-day summit in Putin's hometown of Saint Petersburg is being watched by the West as a test of the Russian leader's support in Africa despite the international isolation Moscow has faced since its military intervention in Ukraine last February .

 Minh Duc (According to Daily Mail, RFE/RL)